Skip to content

 VERCEL_PROJECT_ID: ${{ secrets.VERCEL_PROJECT_ID }}

-1. To create a production deployment, tack on the --prod flag:
+1. To create a production deployment, add the --prod flag:

 To emulate Vercel's branch-dependent creation of preview and production deployments, you can do something like this (replacing main with your production branch if necessary):